PavelSyomin/legal-services-geography-papers/README.md

 | [Legal Business Geography in Russia: Regional Analysis and Mapping Using Tax Service Open Data](law-firms-geography) | InterCarto.
 InterGIS | English |
 | [Spatial and regression analysis of provision of commercial legal services in Russian cities](legal-services-provision) | Journal of Geography and Environmental Management | English |

-## Projects structure

-Each paper (or a pair of a conference paper with a journal article) has its own project located in a separate folder.
-Folders share a common structure with a similar naming of subfolders and files.
+Paper's home folders have a consistent structure with a similar naming of subfolders and files.

 1. `assets` — auxiliary data files used by the code to build the paper.
-2. `helpers` — one or many R scripts with the main code for data analysis.
+2. `helpers` — one or more R scripts containing the main data analysis code.
-3. `Paper.Rmd` — the main source file of the paper.
+3. `Paper.Rmd` — the main source file for the paper text.
-4. `Paper.pdf` — file of the published paper.
+4. `Paper.pdf` — file of the published paper (if avaialble).
-5. `renv`, `renv.lock`, `.Rpofile` — helpers used primarily to facilitate reproducibility.
+5. `renv`, `renv.lock`, `.Rpofile` — utilites for reproducibility.
 6. `*.Rproj` — R project file to be opened with RStudio.
-7. `Readme.md` — general paper info.
+7. `Readme.md` — general notes about the paper.
+8. `Slides.qmd` — optional source file for conference slides, if the paper was presented at the conference.
+9. `Paper_*.Rmd` — optional source files for the paper text or metadata (author information and references) in a language other that the main language of the paper.

-If a folder contains both a conference paper and a journal article, it has three subfolders: `common`, `conference-paper`, `journal-article`.
-Their names are likely to be self-explanatory.
-The internal structure of `conference-paper` and `journal-article` folders is similar to those outlined above, expect for `renv`, project file, and readme that are situated in the main folder of the paper.
+If a folder contains both a conference paper and a journal article, there are three subfolders: `common`, `conference-paper`, `journal-article`.
+Their names should be self-explanatory.
+The internal structure of the `conference-paper` and `journal-article` folders is similar to that outlined above, except that `renv` utilites, project file, and readme are located in the home folder of the paper.

 ## Reproducibility

-All the papers have been designed to follow the principles of open science and reproducible research.
-In particular, they are based on open data (primarily [open administrative data published by Federal Tax Service of Russia](https://www.nalog.gov.ru/opendata/)), written with [RMarkdown](https://rmarkdown.rstudio.com/), and use [renv](https://rstudio.github.io/renv/index.html) to manage information about R packages and environment.
+All papers are designed to follow the principles of open science and reproducible research.
+In particular, they are based on open data (mainly [open administrative data published by the Federal Tax Service of Russia](https://www.nalog.gov.ru/opendata/)), written in [RMarkdown](https://rmarkdown.rstudio.com/), and use [renv](https://rstudio.github.io/renv/index.html) to manage information about R packages and environment.
 All the code used to generate the papers is available in this repository, and the auxiliary datasets are also published.
-I hope that the steps outlined below will be enough to fully reproduce the main results of the research as well as the entire texts of the papers.
+I hope that the steps outlined below will be sufficient to fully reproduce the main results of the research as well as the full text of the papers.

 ### Getting the data

-All the foundation datasets as well as auxiliary data used by the papers' code is stored either in the root `datasets` folder or in `assets` or `common` subfolders inside individual papers' folders.
-Cloning this repository is enough to obtain all the necessary data.
+All the basic datasets, as well as the auxiliary data used by the code of the papers, are stored either in the root folder `datasets` or in `assets` or `common` subfolders inside a paper's home folder.
+Cloning this repository is sufficient to obtain all the data required to reproduce the paper.

 ### Building the manuscript

-1. Install R 4.0 or higher, RStudio.
+1. Install git, [R](https://www.r-project.org/) 4.0 or higher, [RStudio](https://posit.co/download/rstudio-desktop/).
+Also install [Quarto](https://quarto.org/) if you want to render conference slides.
 2. Clone this repository.
-3. Open a project of a paper of interest.
+3. Navigate to the home folder of the paper of interest and open its project file.
-4. If prompted, install `renv` and all the packages suggested by `renv`.
+4. If prompted, install `renv` and any packages it suggests.
-5. Open a `*.Rmd` file (usually `Paper.Rmd`) and click the Knit button.
+5. Open a `Paper.Rmd` and click the Knit button.

 ### Troubleshooting

-1. If `renv` is not instelled and is not being installed automatically, install it with `install.packages("renv")`.
+1. If `renv` is not installed and does not attempt to install itself automatically, install it with `install.packages("renv")`.
-2. If `renv` does not attempt to automatically install the required packages, call `renv::restore()` after opening the project.
+2. If `renv` does not attempt to install the required packages automatically, call `renv::restore()` after opening the project.
-3. If some of the required packages fail to install, try reading the error message and fix the issue.
-For example, `sf` package required a few GDAL development libraries to be installed on your system.
-See [notes on sf package installation](https://r-spatial.github.io/sf/#installing) on various operating systems for details.
+3. If some of the required packages fail to install, try to read the error messages and fix the problem.
+For example, the `sf` package requires some GDAL development libraries to be installed on your system.
+See [sf package installation notes](https://r-spatial.github.io/sf/#installing) for details.